arcus-azure/arcus.templates/docs/preview/features/show-arcus-templates-in-visualstudio.md

 layout: default
 ---

-# Use Arcus project templates in Visual Studio
+# Using Arcus templates in Visual Studio

 The available .NET project templates in this repository are all available via the command line.
 For example: